dacase/rnamotif/README.md

    under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.
-The GNU General Public License should be in a file called COPYING.GNU; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA
+The GNU General Public License should be in a file called LICENSE; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

    This program is distributed in the hope that it will be useful, but